emcvipr/controller-openstack-cinder/README.md

 Add/modify the following entries if you are planning to use multiple back-end drivers.
   1. The "enabled_backends" parameter needs to be set in cinder.conf and other parameters required in each backend need to be placed in individual backend sections (rather than the DEFAULT section).
-  2.	 “enabled_backends” will be commented by default, please un-comment and add the multiple back-end names as below.
+  2.	 “enabled_backends” will be commented by default, please un-comment and add the multiple back-end names as following.
     ```
     enabled_backends=viprdriver-iscsi,viprdriver-fc
     ```